Templates & Components

 3. Variation field: Use the pathfinder to navigate to Experience Fragments section where the Web Variation was created

 The Experience Fragment created in the example above now shows on a regular content page.
+Figure C: The sample XF now displays on a DHS page.

 Editing an existing Experience Fragment